YU-JAN/portfolio/finalproject3.md

 While finalizing the content and design, reviewers in class suggested I do not have to share all of the information in the story, and the more information on the site, the easier people will lose interest.
 So compared to the prototype in [phase 2](https://preview.shorthand.com/4BtDcbYiMgXKWjfQ), I removed the earth to mars graphics because it is just a metaphor to help readers imagine the length of 20 billion trips.
 I also streamlined the content by omitting too wordy descriptions in each paragraph.
 <br>
 ### 3. Add more hand-drawings:
 I spent some time experimenting with graphic style on this landing page.
 First, I wanted a visual story like some data stories from New York Times with decent graphics, so I did not add any photos on the page.
 However, I realized that I did not have that much time to flesh out all the illustrations myself, and decided to pick some relevant stock illustrations from Freepik.
 While implementing those sketches, I found that those illustrations were different and incompatible with my illustration.
-Eventually, I removed those pictures from Freepik, which might create some white space on the page, but more in united components.
+Eventually, I removed those pictures from Freepik, which might create some white space on the page, but more in united components. ( Apart from icons, all other illustrations are my work!)
 <br>

 ###  4. Font size: